jhsheets/ai_graph_query/README.md

 # TODO
 1. Try using this LLM model instead: https://huggingface.co/monsterapi/llama2-code-generation
+  1. I think we can replace the langchain LLMChain with a huggingface pipeline: https://stackoverflow.com/questions/77152888/huggingfacepipeline-and-langchain
-2. Use a different way to download the LLM file instead of requiring using ollama-ui
+3. Use a different way to download the LLM file instead of requiring using ollama-ui
-3. Use a more complex database example
+4. Use a more complex database example
-4. Try switching from Neo4J to Postgres with Apache AGE
+5. Try switching from Neo4J to Postgres with Apache AGE